badakzz/blind-test/README.md

 remove duplicates from playlists (skip) ? i can't lie doesn't work for song name
 Put It On Da Floor Again (feat.
 Cardi B)

+replace usage of arrays by db calls in server